 We need to raise the profile of the park so that local residents and other visitors know it is here for them to visit.

-We hope to develop an annual activity and events programme and want to get your ideas on future activities, services and projects that could possibly be hosted at to help attract people to the park.
+We will be developing an annual activity and events programme and want to get your ideas on future activities, services and projects that could possibly be hosted at to help attract people to the park.

 - Spring Event and Easter Egg Hunt

 - Christmas Event and Santa’s Grotto

 - Coach House Activities: e.g. fundraising social events, ‘nosh & natter’ lunch club for older residents and other activities to attract key groups including families, children and young people, older people.

 Can you think of any other events we could run?

 We are keen to support local groups and individuals to get involved and give their time to support the park.
 Through the restoration project we could: